 When you launch Telegram, the default landing screen appears, where you can either sign up or create an account using an email address or mobile number.

 Upon opening Telegram, you may want to customize the app to your preferences.
-You can do this by navigating to the settings menu, where you can adjust various settings such as notifications, privacy, appearance, and more.
+You can do this by navigating to the settings menu to adjust settings such as notifications, privacy, appearance, and more.

 Here are some handy tips to enhance your Telegram experience: